 10) Ivan Drago (Rocky IV)

 -First of all, he kills Apollo Creed.
-That’s enough right there to get him on the top 10.
-But he basically only has 4 lines in Rocky IV, and this is what they are.
-“You will lose.”
+He’s definitely a bad buy who says more with this actions than with his words, but when he speaks, it’s terrifying.
+He essentially has only four lines in Rocky IV, and this is what they are: “You will lose.”
 “If he dies, he dies.”
 “I must break you.”
 And then he shouts towards the Russian politburo, “I win for me…FOR ME.”
 Bad Ass.

 9) Bowser (Mario Brothers)